wealthsimple/async-action/README.md

 ### Dispatching:

-By default, there can only be one instance of an AsyncAction active at any given time.
+By default, there can only be one instance of an AsyncAction with a particular type active at any given time.
 This is fine for actions like `FETCH_ACCOUNTS` above that don't take any parameters.
 However what if you want to use the same action type to allow fetching of data for specific accounts?

 ```js
 const fetchAccountData = (accountId: string) =>